dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - [JDK](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-java-requirements.html) must be installed in each host.
 - [Data at Rest](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/installation/topics/cdpdc-data-at-rest-encryption-requirements.html) is not mandatory and hence not covered in this article.
 - CDW requires locally attached SCSI device (SSD/NVMe) on each ECS worker/agent node.
 - All ECS hosts need to be equipped with SSD/NVMe disk as the physical disk for [Longhorn storage](https://longhorn.io/docs/1.2.4/best-practices/#minimum-recommended-hardware).
 Longhorn could only use a single volume disk per node and thereby LVM is recommended to be used for exposing a single volume backed by one/many physical disk.
+- For every ECS node that is equipped with Nvidia GPU card, ensure that the GPU hosts have nVidia Drivers and nvidia-container-runtime installed.
+- All ECS nodes must be installed with nfs-utils package.

+    ```bash
+    # yum install nfs-utils

+    ```

 ## External NFS